ansible/workshops/exercises/ansible_security/2.3-incident/README.md

 ## Step 3.6 - Blacklist IP

-With all these information at hand, we can now create our incident reponse.
+With all these information at hand, we can now create our incident response.
 We've realized that these attacks originate from a specific IP which we previously identified in the Snort logs in the QRadar Log Activity window.
 So let's stop it!
 We will blacklist the source IP of the attacker.

 In a typical environment, performing this remediation would require yet another interaction with the security operators in charge of the firewalls.
 But we can launch an Ansible playbook to achieve the same goal in seconds rather than hours or days.